Face Fillers, Lasers & Creams.

 How Do Wrinkle Relaxers Work?

-Anti-wrinkle injections work by relaxing the lines’ muscle, resulting in a smoother appearance on the skin surface.
+Anti-wrinkle treatments work by relaxing the lines’ muscles, resulting in a smoother appearance on the skin surface.

 How do Face Fillers Work?

 Face fillers are dermal fillers used to plump lines, grooves and hollows that occur on the face.
 Face fillers come in different brands, with different formulations.
 They are designed to give structural support to skin that has lost support.

 Which face filler is most appropriate depends on the concern.
 Thin products are used for wrinkles and lines, medium fillers for grooves and thicker products for hollows or furrows that appear from significant volume loss.

 Laser for Wrinkle Treatment

 Laser treatment can help with some forms of wrinkles.
 But the best laser treatment for lines depends on the severity and whether the rhytides occurs on the face or body.
 Traditional laser skin resurfacing with CO2 and Erbium lasers are still used.
 However, newer, more gentle lasers such as Laser Genesis and treatments called laser facials provide entry-level laser treatment without the downtime of older lasers.
 In addition, laser, rf skin tightening, HIFU, and surgical options of thread lift and facelifting are options for more advanced wrinkle treatment and lines caused by skin laxity and sagging.